CodeAustin/Homework4Part2/README.md

-# Homework 4 Part 2: jQuery Input Validation
+# Homework 4 Part 2: jQuery Dynamic Table & Tabs

 This project is a dynamic webpage that allows users to generate a customizable multiplication table based on four numerical inputs: minimum and maximum values for rows and columns.
 The page is built with HTML, CSS, and JavaScript.